subratcall/msdataworkshop/README.md

         - https://www.youtube.com/watch?v=qW_pw6Nd5hM

 Task 7 (Verify and understand ATP connectivity via Helidon microservice deployment in OKE)
-   - Pre-requisite: Task 1 through 5 are complete.
+   - Pre-requisite: Task 1 through 6 are complete.
    - `cd msdataworkshop/osb-atp-dbadmin-helidon`
    - Notice atpadmin-deployment.yaml wallet, secret, decode initcontainer, etc.
    - Notice `atp*` references in microprofile-config.properties and @Inject dataSource in ATPAQAdminResource.java
    - Run `./deploy.sh` to create deployment and service
    - Run `msdataworkshop` command to verify existence of deployment and service and verify pod is in Running state
-   - Demonstrate service discovery/call to order and inventory db and db access from these services using `executeonorderpdb` and `executeoninventorypdb` on frontend
+   - Demonstrate service discovery/call to order and inventory db and db access from these services using `executeonorderpdb` and `executeoninventorypdb` on Frontend page
    - Troubleshooting...
         - Look at logs... `kubectl logs [podname] -n msdataworkshop`
         - If no request is shown in logs, try accessing the pod directly using port-forward